15+ Letter K Worksheets: Free & Easy Print!

 Be patient, be gentle, work with them, but always make sure they correct those lines if they don’t look like a proper lower case k.
 Developing a bad habit will be harder to break later.

-Here your young learners get to try their hand at writing without dotted lines.
+Here your young learners get to try their hand at writing without dotted lines on this practice sheet.

 Remember to encourage them through the lower case letter k.
 Make sure that their lines do not go above the dashed line.